 “There is no other place like this on our planet that is bringing together clinicians, with the researchers, with the young people and families and with the education to support them with the latest technologies to move the field ahead.
 So, I applaud the comprehensiveness and boldness of our ambition and hope this will serve the local community and our nation and is also a beacon to the world of mental health and at the moment the world needs such a place for young people.”

-– Professor Shitij Kapur, President and Principal at King’s College London
+– Professor Shitij Kapur, Vice-Chancellor & President at King’s College London

 Young service users were involved in the building design